ozankiratli/DNA-Alignment-Pipeline/README.md

 --

+Put the path to reference into PARAMETERS file and check the parameters

+--

-Run the scripts:
+Run the scripts with:

-$ ./runall.sh /path/to/reference
+$ ./runall.sh

 --